hcugur/notes-app/README.md

 ***A simple web based note taking application with markdown support***

 Note app is a server-side rendered app written with Python Django.
-It allow you to take notes with markdown language support.
+It allows you to take notes with markdown language support.
 You could preview markdown live while you are editing.
 You can save them, edit them, or delete them if you want.